qbwc/qbwc/README.md

   * A single qbxml request
   * An array of qbxml requests
-  * A single qbxml request hash (See quickbooks_api)
-  * An array of qbxml request hashes (See quickbooks_api)
-  * Code that genrates a qbxml request or request hash
+  * Code that genrates a qbxml request
-  * Code that generates an array of qbxml requests or request hashes
+  * Code that generates an array of qbxml requests

+Note: All requests should be in ruby hash form, generated using quickbooks_api.
+Raw requests will be supported soon.

 The code block is re-evaluated every time a session instance with that job is created.
 Only enabled jobs are added to a new session instance.